Table of Contents

 The Science Behind Red Light Therapy for Inflammation and Healing

-Red light therapy reduces inflammation by preventing the formation of pro-inflammatory cytokines and modulating the immune response, without inhibiting the body's natural defenses.
+Red light therapy reduces inflammation by modulating the immune response.
 It also improves blood flow by inducing the synthesis of nitric oxide, a molecule that widens blood vessels.
 As blood vessels widen, blood flow becomes faster, allowing cells to absorb more oxygen and nutrients.
+Enhanced circulation also aids in removing waste from the cells, which can contribute to nasal polyps.

 Does Red Light Therapy Work for Nasal Polyps?
 What Research Shows